jagnani73/matic-docs/docs/maintain/validate/kb/known-issues.md

 Please use the below steps:

-1. Check your bor data size before pruning
+1. Check your Bor data size before pruning

 ```bash
 du -sh /usr/bin/bor
 ```

-2. Stop bor
+2. Stop Bor

 ```bash
 sudo service bor stop
 ```

-3. Start tmux to ensure that even if your SSH connection is reset, the process is running on the remote machine tmux.
+3. Start **tmux** to ensure that even if your SSH connection is reset, the process is running on the remote machine tmux.

 4. Start pruning